shashank08090/Calculator/README.md

 # Calculator
 Calculator in HTML CSS JavaScript

-This is a simple calculator coded entirely in HTML CSS Javascript.
+This is a simple calculator coded in HTML CSS Javascript.
 Very easy to understand.
 A beginner of Javascript will find it very helpful.

+The Javascript code is less than 20 lines , which is the entire Calculator logic.